NeuroTechX/ntx_slack_archive/eegdata.md

 >
 I have already worked with the datasets from BCI competition, but I am looking to investigate other datasets, also.

+10/24/2017 1:22 AM

+ **yannick** :

+ >Have you checked on the NTX awesome BCI list for other datasets?